dcarrel/bnsm-disk/README.md

 ## definitions.h and pluto.ini
 ### Length scales and variables
-In order to add in approximate r-process heating rates, you need to specify physical units.
+In order to add in approximate r-process heating rates, one needs to specify physical units.
 The three relevant ones are

 `UNIT_DENSITY` $\rho = 10^8 \text{g }\text{cm}^{-3}$